Learn the Craft of Broadcast Journalism

-Students learn nonlinear editing training with Avid Media Composer.
-Students are taught fundamental editing tools and techniques using this software.
+Students learn fundamental editing tools and techniques for nonlinear editing with industry-standard software.
 Students edit their own digital projects and can supplement classes with individual consultations at the editing station.
 Students are taught concepts of editing nonfiction material, both practical and aesthetic.

 Before each production, students meet with the Broadcast Journalism instructor by crew in preparation for the upcoming project.
 Students are required to bring all preparatory materials to their production meeting.
 These may include storyboards, scripted material, location details, and a shooting schedule.

-Through learning how to operate a camera, professionally record audio, and edit it all into a compelling package, students obtain a vital set of skills that will continue to help them both in school and in their careers, even if they do not go into journalism.
+Through learning how to operate a camera, professionally record audio, and edit it all into a compelling package, students obtain a vital set of skills that will continue to help them both in school and in their future endeavors, even if they choose a different direction than journalism.
 Click here to learn more about the application process.